generator Module

 PeptideGenerator

 Object-oriented wrapper for protein structure generation.
-Provides a cleaner API for interactive notebooks and complex workflows.

 Source code in synth_pdb/generator.py